Surf ponchos are becoming as ubiquitous and essential as the leash in a surfer’s arsenal. Photo: Slowtide/Kassia + Surf

 Weight: N/A

-CHECK PRICE ON Evo CHECK PRICE ON AMAZONSorf Ponchos Comparison Table
+CHECK PRICE ON Free PeopleBest Surf Ponchos Comparison Table

 How We Tested the Best Surf Ponchos

-Our lead tester has spent her entire adult life surfing.
+Our lead tester, Rebecca Parsons, has spent her entire adult life surfing.
 She’s lived in and surfed in climates with warm and cold water and has really come to appreciate having a surf poncho to stay warm and make changing easier.
-She lived in northern California for awhile, southern California, and now resides in Hawaii.
-In order to test out these ponchos, she did most of her testing in southern California during the winter as well as in Oahu.
-There’s a time and a place for different surf ponchos depending on where you live and surf–she tried to test a range of ponchos in order to include something for every region.
+She lived in northern California for a while, southern California, and now resides in Hawaii.
+In order to test out these ponchos, she did most of her testing in southern California during the winter as well as on the island of Oahu.
+There’s a time and a place for different surf ponchos depending on where you live and surf – she has tested a range of ponchos in order to include something for every region, whether you’re looking for something lightweight and quick-drying for hot climates, or something heftier to stay warm while surfing in the winter.

-Editor’s Note: This review first ran in April of 2023.
+This review first ran in April of 2023.
 After spending a little more time in these surf ponchos, we’ve found that our initial impressions were pretty spot on.
-We made some formatting updates to our original review and plan to add in more ponchos down the road as we try new ones.
+We made some formatting updates to our original review and have continued to add new surf ponchos as they hit the market.
+We once again updated this review in April of 2024 and added three new ponchos based on recent testing.
+We updated this review again in November of 2024, adding some additional photos and comparison info.

 Changing Poncho | Overall | Warmth | Coverage | Absorbency | Aesthetic |